MrFIVEfourONE/tooSchool4CoolQuiz/readme.md

 Project is: _in progress_,( 12/22/20 )I have to leave this one for now and get a win under my belt.
 Im stuck on some things here and the worst thing I could do is dwell on it.
 Im going to move on and once i am refreshed I WILL be back to make this what it should be.
 What im truly capable of.

 Project is: _WORKING_, ( 1/8/21 )I have had some time to adjust some things and make it work at the verry minumum.
 I wouldnt call this finished quit yet.

+Project is; _Finished_, (later in day 1/8/21)I got everyhting to work, right now my only qualm is that is doest list the highscores in a nice neat list but as one continues sentence.

 ## Inspiration